 No thanks:

 Dispose of these types of glass safely.
-For example, by wrapping in paper or cloth and placing in your general household waste bin.
+For example, by donating to charity.

-Do not present broken glass for recycling, dispose of this safely in household waste.
+Do not present broken glass for recycling.
+Dispose of it safely in your household waste bin, for example, by wrapping it in paper or cloth.

 See advice on dealing with excess glass for kerbside collection.